-4.1.3 Create the OraMTS Service for Microsoft Transaction Server connection pooling and allows client components that leverage Oracle to participate in promotable and distributed transactions.
+OraMTS acts as a proxy for the Oracle database to the Microsoft Distributed Transaction Coordinator (MSDTC).
+As a result, OraMTS provides client-side connection pooling and allows client components that leverage Oracle to participate in promotable and distributed transactions.
 In addition, OraMTS can operate with Oracle databases running on any operating system, given that the services themselves are run on Windows.